pivaldi/mmw-todo/README.md

 # DDD & Hexagonal Architecture with Standard Go Project Layout

-This Go module takes part of the [mmw](https://github.com/pivaldi/mmw) project that demonstrates the implementation of the [Go Modular Monolith White Paper](https://github.com/pivaldi/go-modular-monolith-white-paper)
+This Go module takes part of the [mmw](https://github.com/pivaldi/mmw) project that demonstrates the implementation of the [Go Modular Monolith White Paper](https://github.com/pivaldi/go-modular-monolith-white-paper).

+This project is not usable independently of [mmw-auth](https://github.com/pivaldi/mmw-auth); the best way to test this project is to use directly the [Monolith Modular Worskpace](https://github.com/pivaldi/mmw).

 ## Overview